Kristina01111000/lavendersite/README.md

     - next call on friday @ 11

-- make an administrator account for janet
-- put bundle numbers in plant description on shop page
-- put bundles on seperate pages, link to those pages with brief descrption on the native plants page
-- will recieve different files for logos
 - use lavender plant from farm for circle on home page
 - bumble bee on asters for circle photo, golden rod (solidago)
 - for event circle, stock photo of picnic in big field (hopefully lavender) first big event next july farm to fork meal, include local businesses